julia-dizhak/react-blog-posts/README.md

 # Blog posts
-simple blog with a posts build by react book Road to react, author Robin Wieruch
+simple blog with a posts build by react

+from book Road to react, author Robin Wieruch

 ## React
 * use this.state and setState() to manage your internal component state